Associated Training Services Selected for New CCO Training Provider Award Sun Prairie, WI, 04/05/2023 —…

 Vocational School Benefits

 We all know education is important when it comes to our careers, but while some think that a 4-year college degree is the only answer, is that really true?
-With ever increasing costs and uncertainty of future employment reflecting that investment, there are alternatives to look at when it’s time to build a foundation for your career like a vocational school.
+With ever-increasing costs and uncertainty of future employment reflecting that investment, there are alternatives to look at when it’s time to build a foundation for your career like a vocational school.

 Your Career Can Benefit From Vocational School

 With a career as a truck driver or heavy machine operator, you don’t have to wait four years, with a short term vocational school course measured in weeks rather than years that give you in-demand skills, you can be earning money sooner rather than later, and with great earning potential as well.
 The other advantage of the cheaper vocational school option is that there is much less stress.
-After a 4-year degree, there is an immediate stress of knowing the amount of debt that needs repaying, or just how much that education cost, and that kind of stress really is the last thing you need as you take your first footsteps into a new career.
+After a 4-year degree, there is an immediate stress of knowing the amount of debt that needs repaying, or just how much that education cost and that kind of stress really is the last thing you need as you take your first footsteps into a new career.

 The other thing such hands-on training does is better prepare you for the work environment, and this is an area where a vocational school has a tangible advantage over colleges.
-For those taking their first steps in a new career, having practical experience of that working environment can be incredibly valuable, not just to you as a worker, but the employer too.
+For those taking their first steps in a new career, having practical experience in that working environment can be incredibly valuable, not just to you as a worker, but to the employer too.
 The transition from student to employee is not straightforward, and having practical experience from a vocational school can make it a much easier process.

 Today, a 4-year college course is not the only route to a successful career.
-Whether it is financial reasons, or that as a student vocational learning simply suits you better, or even that you want to get your career started sooner rather than later, a high quality vocational school course can provide a route into a successful, prosperous career, so think about what is best for you, today.
+Whether it is financial reasons, or that as a student vocational learning simply suits you better, or even that you want to get your career started sooner rather than later, a high-quality vocational school course can provide a route into a successful, prosperous career, so think about what is best for you, today.